 From there, we can see: 1) when the plan was uploaded, 2) which is the current version and 3) who uploaded or edited that recent version.
 For older versions, you have the option to 4) restore the plan.
 If you see text like 5) you'll know that any version below that text was deleted.
 This tells us that only two versions of AR-2F02 currently are stored on Fieldwire.

 Click into your plan and select Version history at the top of the page.
 A window will open listing all of the versions added.
-By clicking the ellipse next to older versions, you have the option to restore an older version:
+By clicking the ellipsis next to older versions, you have the option to restore an older version:

 You can check the version history of your plans by selecting the 'Version History' option in your cloud storage system: